6 MinsNov 30, 2021

 Why do Ajay and Salim need a Current Account?

-cases.
+unlimited in some cases.
 Even cashless transactions such as RTGS, NEFT, etc. are unlimited in some variants.
-Many banks also offer multi-city services for their current account holders, which is why it makes sense for Ajay and Salim to open one.
+Many banks also offer multi-city services for their current account holders, which is why it makes sense for Ajay and Salim to open

 Current accounts can be opened for a variety of customers: